sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 	d. set invalid time format<br>
 	e. set invalide date/time format<br>

-3. NTP interop
+3. NTP interop<br>
 	a.
 Change time/date, followed by changing NTP - and see time changed.<br>
-	b. try to change time/date in case NTP is enabled -> and expect getting a failure.
+	b. try to change time/date in case NTP is enabled -> and expect getting a failure.<br>
 	c.
-Change timezone in case NTP is enabled, and expect to succeed and change relevant time.
+Change timezone in case NTP is enabled, and expect to succeed and change relevant time.<br>